Table of Contents

 Sometimes, you don’t need to create new products.
 Sometimes, your older service has the potential to be better, has the potential to attract a lot of clients.
 This is when you need to get a creative team together to improve your idea.
 One of the benefits of open innovation is that the process never ends.
 You’re always thinking about how you can make your organization better.

 3. Building a strong community

-Lego is a great example of how a company can engage their fans on a wide scale by using open innovation.
-No matter the size of your organization, a great benefit of open innovation is taking the time to get in touch with your fans and your soulmates, news talents.
+Lego is a great example of how a company can engage its fans on a wide scale by using open innovation.
+No matter the size of your organization, a great benefit of open innovation is taking the time to get in touch with your fans and your soulmates, new talents.
 Get to know what your community wants, and then give it to them.
 In the process, you will find that enthusiastic community members are willing to dedicate their time and ideas to helping you create something better.
 These relationships are key and will help your company build a strong community dedicated to your project.

 4. Keeping your employees engaged

 One of the main sources of employee dissatisfaction is a lack of feeling of ownership of the projects they work on.
 Sometimes, your team may have some great ideas but might not feel comfortable bringing them forward.
 By bringing an open innovation initiative to your workplace, your team can get involved in big-picture planning, and make it their project.
 When people feel more invested in the bigger goals of the organization, it makes them more excited to come to work in the morning and put their heart and their soul in it.